sahebcse/RideFlow/README.md

 * Explanation of how SOLID principles are applied and why certain design patterns (e.g., Strategy, Observer, Mediator) were used.
 * Source Code for the ride-sharing application with clean, modular, and maintainable code.
 * Test Cases to verify correct functionality of the ride-matching system, fare calculation, and notification system.
 * Class Diagram that showcases how classes and interfaces are structured, including how design patterns are applied.
-(HomeWork)

 ## Functional Requirements